-Implementation note: In the subprocess we are calling the current sys.executable (which should by python hopefully) with the current input file as a parameter, but let it only run this specific task (by handing over the task id and the -batch-worker option).
+Implementation note: In the subprocess we are calling the current executable (which should by python) with the current input file as a parameter, but let it only run this specific task (by handing over the task id and the -batch-worker option).
 The run function notices this and actually runs the task instead of dispatching again.

-You have the possibility to control what exactly is used as executable by setting the "executable" setting, which needs to be a list of strings.
-Additionally, you can add a cmd_prefix parameter to your class, which also needs to be a list of strings, which are prefixed to the current command (e.g. if you want to add a profiler to all your tasks)
+Additionally, you can add a cmd_prefix parameter to your class, which also needs to be a list of strings, which are prefixed to the current command (e.g. if you want to add a profiler to all your tasks).

 '''

 class b2luigi.DispatchableTask(args, kwargs)

+Bases: b2luigi.core.task.Task

 '''

-Bases: b2luigi.core.task.Task